-Everton took the lead through Gary Lineker, but it was Liverpool who ran out winners 3-1, in the end, thanks to goals from Craig Johnston and a double from Ian Rush, helping Liverpool to become the fifth team to become double winners.
+Everton took the lead through Gary Lineker, but it was Liverpool who ran out winners 3-1 in the end, thanks to goals from Craig Johnston and two goals from Ian Rush, helping Liverpool to become the fifth team to complete an English domestic double.

 Manchester United (1993-94, 1995-96)

 Manchester United led the way for most of the 1993-94 season, eventually finishing a comfortable 8 points clear of Blackburn Rovers.
 Newcastle United, who finished 3rd, were the only team to score more goals than Man Utd, and it was largely due to Andy Cole, who scored a remarkable 34 goals, along with 18 assists.

 Eric Cantona was Man Utd’s stand-out player of the season as he scored 18 goals and assisted 12 goals during the campaign, earning him the PFA’s Players’ Player of the Year.